Tsunami014/Phoenix-Engine/README.md

  - add in actions (things that make more things happen)!!!!!!!
  - make sure that everything follows the main criteria and we didn't go *too* far in the wrong direction
  - finish the unittests (requires knowledge of what they even are, i will explain)
+ - finish what I started and got very confused about and wasn't bothered to think of an answer to! (the hashtag system, if you want more details, please ask me)

 now i can blame you guys if something goes wrong